hemanth22/learntlessons/docs/Perl.md

 this
 that
 ```
-__Note:__ last system doesn't need to have a semi-colon it is an option.
+__Note:__ last statement doesn't need to have a semi-colon it is an option.
 But it is a good practise to keep semi-colon

 ## References